douglaslab/lab-api/README.md

 ### Authentication

-To log in to the system, the client needs to provide the user's email and password in the `Authrization` header.
+To log in to the system, the client needs to provide the user's email and password in the `Authorization` header.
 The following code shows how to construct the header:

 ```node